MACantara/CyberQuest/README.md

-# Flask Website Template
+# CyberQuest

-A modern, production-ready Flask website template featuring comprehensive authentication, admin panel, and responsive design.
+A Gamified Learning Platform for Digital Literacy and Cybersecurity Awareness.

 ## ✨ Key Features